 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to create a thread in response to the provided prompt for each forum.
+Discussion are collaborative learning experiences.
+Therefore, the candidate is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be 300 words and demonstrate course-related knowledge.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be 150 words.
 Each thread must be supported by at least 2 scholarly citations, and each reply must be supported by at least 1 in current APA format.
-(MLO: D)
+(CLO: D)

 The candidate will explore various university websites and resources in order to identify specific themes across modern student service departments.
 The candidate will complete the worksheet provided and write a one page summary of their findings in current APA format.
 (CLO: A)

 The candidate will create a formal proposal for a comprehensive university student support plan including specific academic, co-curricular, and intervention strategies.
 The proposal must include a one-page summary and a 10-15 minute video presentation.
 A minimum of 5 sources in current APA format will be required, and emphasis will be placed on the synthesis of theory and practice.
-(MLO: A, B, C, D, E, F, G)
+(CLO: A, B, C, D, E, F, G)

-Each quiz will cover the Reading & Study material for the assigned module/week.
-Each quiz will be open-book/open-notes, contain multiple-choice questions, and have a 45-minute time limit.
-(MLO: B, F)
+Each quiz will cover the Learn material for the assigned module: week.
+Each quiz will be open-book/open-notes, contain 10 multiple-choice questions, and will have no time limit.
+(CLO: B, F)